ln-komandur/nextcloud-on-ubuntu/README.md

 `sudo sed -i 's/memory_limit = 128M/memory_limit = 512M/g' /etc/php/7.4/apache2/php.ini`

-8. Increase Upload File Size Limit from 2M to 1024M
+Increase Upload File Size Limit from 2M to 1024M

-`cat cat /etc/php/7.4/fpm/php.ini | grep upload_max_filesize`
+`cat /etc/php/7.4/fpm/php.ini | grep upload_max_filesize`

 `sudo sed -i 's/upload_max_filesize = 2M/upload_max_filesize = 1024M/g' /etc/php/7.4/fpm/php.ini`

 ---

+## Install nextcloud-20.0.11 server - Part 1: terminal (command line) activities

+The following `history` of commands is based on [Install NextCloud on Ubuntu 20.04 with Apache (LAMP Stack)](https://www.linuxbabe.com/ubuntu/install-nextcloud-ubuntu-20-04-apache-lamp-stack)
+After downloading and verifying the nextcloud installable file, execute the following

+`sudo unzip ./Downloads/nextcloud-20.0.11.zip  -d /var/www/`

+`sudo chown www-data:www-data /var/www/nextcloud/ -R`

+`sudo systemctl reload apache2` Reload (or restart if needed) apache before completing the installation through the web browser.

-## Installed the nextcloud server - Part 3: Completed the installation in the Web Browser by accessing https://localhost/nextcloud/
+## Install the nextcloud server - Part 2: Complete the installation in the Web Browser by accessing https://localhost/nextcloud/
-1. Accepted the Potential Security Risk Ahead from self signed security certificates that the browser warned about, and Continued
+1. Accept the "Potential Security Risk Ahead" from self signed security certificates that the browser warns about, and Continue

-2. Gave the path to the data folder as /media/all-users-nextcloud-data/ along with credentials for mariaDB, and also entered new username and password for nextcloud. **Note: There may be some errors because of trusted domains as apache is already configures to redirect IP addresses to alias and http to https.
+2. Give the path to the data folder as /media/all-users-nextcloud-data/ along with credentials for mariaDB, and also enter the new username and password for nextcloud. **Note:** There may be some errors because of trusted domains as apache is already configures to redirect IP addresses to alias and http to https.
 Perform the below to fix them.
 3. Open the config.php file with `sudo nano /var/www/nextcloud/config/config.php` and edit the following to have both the IP address `192.168.254.56` and alias `computername.local`
       1. trusted domains
          ```